-Key’s Café is a Twin Cities institution, housed in a funky art-deco space just off Nicollet Mall.
-They serve the usual American fare, but breakfast is where they really kick out the jams, with their giant omelets and in-house bakery.
+Key’s Café is a Twin Cities institution, housed in a funky art-deco space just off Nicollet.
+They serve the usual American fare, but breakfast is where they really stand out, with their giant omelets and in-house bakery.
 They also have a great happy hour.
-Hen House also boasts an amazing breakfast and bakery.
+The Hen House Eatery also boasts an amazing breakfast and bakery.
 They do lunch and a limited small plate/happy hour menu till 8pm.
 Weekend breakfasts and game days are packed here, but if you don’t mind sitting at the great, winding bar, just skip the line at the host podium, waltz over and plop yourself down.

 Fondue chain, The Melting Pot, offers the interactive experience of dipping food into a variety of cheeses and broth, such as beef, lobster, duck, shrimp, chicken, and mushrooms.
 There are, of course, chocolate dipping options for dessert.
 The menu caters to all budgets.
 Latin American tapas, tacos and quesadillas are on hand at Barrio, best known for their large happy hour menu.
 If you’re in the mood for steak and chops, Ruth’s Chris Steak House never disappoints.
 Even promising that at Ruth's Chris, your last bite is just as good as your first!

-Closing in on 30 years of business, Brit’s Pub has evolved into a kind of English Pub attraction as much as a place to get a bite and a pint.
-Soccer and rugby games bring in a specialized audience of passionate sports fans and the massive rooftop English Garden Park has a 10,000 square foot lawn bowling green, as well as being a pleasant place to sun oneself.
-Be warned that nice days and big events mean frantic demands on the service staff.
-Don’t arrive hungry.
+Brit’s Pub has evolved into a kind of English Pub attraction as much as a place to get a bite and a pint.
+Soccer and rugby games bring in a specialized audience of passionate sports fans and the massive rooftop English Garden Park has a 10,000 square foot lawn bowling green and can be a pretty good spot to catch some sun.
 Just a few steps down Nicollet is the Irish answer to Brit’s, The Local.
-The long, mahogany bar that greets you is the first sign you’ve hit Irish pub paydirt.
-The menu is a treat of traditional Irish food and the bar staff must be doing something right, as they have repeatedly been recognized as the top sellers of Jamison Whiskey in the world.
-That includes Ireland.
-All that Jamison is frequently sold in the form of the bar’s signature drink, The Big Ginger (Jamison and ginger ale).
-Televised soccer games bring in lively crowds.
+The long, mahogany bar that greets you is the first sign you’ve hit Irish pub.
+The menu is a treat of traditional Irish food and make sure you try the bar’s signature drink, The Big Ginger (Jameson and ginger ale).

-Zelo’s serves upscale, contemporary Italian food with style.
-The atmosphere is largely business meals, date nights and special occasions, though the patio is less formal.
-Their bar is cozy place for post-work drinks.
 Monello serves wondrously refined Italian dishes, exceptional seafood and craft cocktails.
 Weekend brunch includes unlimited mimosas.
 Finally, there is Manny’s Steakhouse, located on the ground floor of the iconic Foshay Tower, home to the W Hotel.
-This place is mainly for special occasions, round numbered birthdays and anniversaries or when someone else is paying, but it’s absolutely worth the money.
-Many reliable sources agree about Manny’s excellence, including Men’s Journal who rated Manny’s among the “10 Best Steakhouses in the World” in 2015.
-Eye-watering cuts of beef (and their prices) are joined on the menu by lobster, king crab, salmon and, yes, even chicken if you want to ruin your server’s day.
+It's a little pricey, but absolutely worth the money.
+Eye-watering cuts of beef are joined on the menu by lobster, king crab, salmon and, yes, even chicken if you want to ruin your server’s day.